-6.0 CASE STUDY: MAIN ROADS WESTERN AUSTRALIA
+CASE STUDY: MAIN ROADS WESTERN AUSTRALIA

 Established in 1926, Main Roads Western Australia is the State's statutory road authority and its oldest public sector organisation.
-Its net assets are worth A\$22.5 billion (US\$20 billion) and responsibility extends to total asset management of the road network, project delivery to expand and maintenance the network and traffic and road user management (Main Roads WA 2006).
-The network has a replacement value of A\$21.4 billion (US\$18.9 billion).
+Its net assets are worth \$22.5 billion and responsibility extends to total asset management of the road network, project delivery to expand and maintenance the network and traffic and road user management (Main Roads WA 2006).
+The network has a replacement value of \$21.4 billion.
 Western Australia has 174,008 kilometres of roads, of which declared highways and main roads comprise 17,706 kilometres or about 10 percent.
-Main Roads also contributes funding to assist in the maintenance of 125,968 kilometres of local roads and 30,334 kilometres of roads through national parks and forests.
+Main Roads also contributes funding to assist in the maintenance of 125,968 kilometres of local roads.